magenta-aps/KAS/README.md

 The username and password to use can be found in BitWarden under the key `KAS login til eSkat database (10.240.79.23)`.

-This will allow using the `Eskat*` model classes to connect to and query the live eSkat database.
+This will allow using the `eskat.models.EskatModels.*` model classes to connect to and query the live eSkat database.

+If `settings.ENVIRONMENT` is set to `production`, the real eSkat database will be used by default.